 Ethereum (ETH) was launched as one of the first ever ICOs back in July of 2015.
 Ethereum has held the number two spot, just below Bitcoin, in the crypto market cap rankings since early 2016.
+That track record alone presents a compelling reason as to why you should consider whether Ethereum has a place in your portfolio.

 - If interest in ICOs as a funding mechanism is re-ignited, perhaps in the form of regulated security tokens representing equity in established, profitable companies.